Skip to main content

 Updated over 2 weeks ago

 There are a variety of methods to correct missing form labels.
-Review the options below and choose the method that fits best in your form.
+Review the options below and choose the best method for your situation.

 Using the <label> Element (Explicitly)